citp/privacy-policy-historical/d/do/don/donedeal.ie.md

-> *The following text is extracted and transformed from the donedeal.ie privacy policy that was archived on 2007-06-07.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070607140435id_/http%3A//www.donedeal.ie/donedeal/legal/privacy.jsp) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the donedeal.ie privacy policy that was archived on 2007-11-18.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071118182445id_/http%3A//www.donedeal.ie/donedeal/legal/privacy.jsp) for the most accurate reproduction.*

 # Privacy Policy - DoneDeal.ie

 ## 1\.
 Introduction

+This Web Site is owned and operated by Done Deal Limited, of 69 Clonard Village, Clonard, Wexford, Ireland ("DoneDeal.ie", "DoneDeal", "our", "we" or "us").
+DoneDeal.ie is the controller of all personal information collected on this Site.

-We at DoneDeal.ie respect your right to privacy and comply with our obligations under the Data Protection Acts 1988 and 2002.
+We at DoneDeal.ie respect your right to privacy and aim to comply with our obligations under the Data Protection Legislation currently in force in Ireland.
 The purpose of this Website Privacy Policy is to outline how we deal with any personal data you provide to us while visiting this website.
+We use your information only as set out in this Privacy Policy.
 Naturally, if you are not happy with this Website Privacy Policy you should not use this website.

 By visiting this website, you are accepting the terms of this Website Privacy Policy.
 Any external links to other websites are clearly identifiable as such, and we are not responsible for the content or the privacy policies of these other websites.